takeru/fuzzy-finder-with-faster-loading/README.md

 :rocket: project files caching: when you reopen a project, there's no need to wait for `Indexing...`
 :rocket: watching files with `fs.watch` instead of reloading everything on atom window focus

-Limitations:
+As long as these changes are not consistent across all OS, most probably this patch will not be accepted to upstream, so let's leave it here for now.
+But I'd be happy to collaborate.

+## Limitations
 :disappointed_relieved: doesn't work on Linux and in network shares, because of [fs.watch implementation](https://nodejs.org/docs/latest/api/fs.html#fs_caveats)

-Installation:
+## Installation
 1. install this package
 2. disable fuzzy-finder (Settings / Packages / Core Packages / fuzzy-finder)
 3. enjoy

-As long as these changes are not consistent across all OS, most probably this patch will not be accepted to upstream, so let's leave it here for now.
-But I'd be happy to collaborate.

 ## Original readme